 Stable of supply

 The quality of lab-made (synthetic) Oud is almost identical for every batch, while natural Oud oil could be slightly different per batch. (essential oil or co2 extract oil)

 Large manufacturers who mass produce their soaps in hundreds of kg per batch will likely choose synthetic fragrance ( synthetic oud included) because they want consistency.
-Their customers are large and regular.
-Imagine how many complaints would these manufacturers have if the fragrance is different from time to time?
+Genuine Oud oil cannot have the exact same scent profile every time

 Synthetic oud is often synthesised in a lab.
-I bought a few of them to experiment and to see how it performs.
+I bought a few to experiment with and see how it performs.
 Besides, I even did some patch tests oud these synthetic oud oils.
-There was no adverse reaction on my skin.
+There was no adverse reaction to my skin.

 Through some personal connections, I discovered that these synthetic oud oils are widely used.
-For example, bodywash with oud and other aromas.
+For example, body washes with oud and other aromas.
 I bought two bottles, and they are great.
 I like the scent, and they work well on my skin.

-The body-wash manufacturers said they complied with the IFRA’s requirement, so generally, it is safe to use.
+The body-wash manufacturers said they complied with the IFRA’s requirement, Generally, it is safe to use.

-Apart from being cost-effective, chemists invent synthetic Oud fragrance because getting wild oud costs the earth.
+Besides being cost-effective, chemists invent synthetic Oud fragrances because getting wild oud costs the earth.
 Due to high demand, hunting wild Aquilaria trees has caused deforestation.
 Making synthetic oud will save the environment.

 However, what if people can get oud oils (via hydrodistillation or Co2 extraction), without damaging the environment?
 Would consumers be interested in using them?